 (7) A person who contravenes the provisions of this section commits an offence.

-[Section 43 amended by No. 24 of 1995 s.
+[Section 43 amended: No. 24 of 1995 s.
 37; No. 55 of 2004 s.
 6 and 9.]

 44. Prices to be at local rates

 For the purpose of determining what is a reasonable price at which an object shall be offered for sale to the Minister under the provisions of section 43 the State Administrative Tribunal shall have regard only to the amount that might reasonably be expected to be offered by a willing purchaser in the State and shall not take into account any price that might be obtained elsewhere.